mbentley/docker-omada-controller/README.md

 This upgrade guide will focus on using the MongoDB upgrade container.
 The native controller migration and backup & restore procedures are using built in controller capabilities so you should follow TP-Link documentation but those details are out of scope of this guide.

+> [!IMPORTANT]
-**Note**: The upgrade requires a manual step of a MongoDB upgrade which is automated but it has to be run as a separate container while the controller is **stopped**.
+> The upgrade requires a manual step of a MongoDB upgrade which is automated but it has to be run as a separate container while the controller is **stopped**.

 There are a few reasons for the manual upgrade: